Enhance Efficiency with Smoke Software Testing

 3. The Foundation

-Smoke testing's primary goal is to ensure that the newly generated build is stable enough to withstand more rigorous testing.
-Sanity testing's primary goal is to assess the system's logic and correctness to ensure that the proposed functionality functions as intended.
+Smoke testing's primary goal is to ensure the newly generated build is stable enough to withstand more rigorous testing.
+Sanity testing's primary goal is to assess the system's logic and correctness to ensure the proposed functionality functions as intended.

 4. Carried Out By